5 things you need to know before employing an Apprentice

-The Apprenticeship Levy is being introduced on 1st May to help increase Apprenticeship numbers and quality – delivering on the commitment that there will be 3 million additional Apprenticeship starts by 2020 – by putting you, the employer, at the heart of the system.
+The Apprenticeship Levy was introduced on 1st May to help increase Apprenticeship numbers and quality – delivering on the commitment that there will be 3 million additional Apprenticeship starts by 2020 – by putting you, the employer, at the heart of the system.

 The Levy is set to be charged at a rate of 0.5% to all UK employers who have a total employee pay bill of over £3m with the purpose of increasing the quality and quantity of Apprenticeships in the UK.

 The funds are saved to your Apprenticeship Service which you can access to fund an Apprentice through The Sheffield College.

 What support do I need to give?

 As with any new employee your Apprentice will need time to settle in and get up to speed with things so it is important you support them in settling in and throughout their programme.

 Take time to welcome your Apprentice and try and help them to feel part of the team.
 It’s always worth an early meeting to pass on some advice for the job and lay any expectations out before them.
 Also try to align any work that your Apprentice does with their Individual Learning Plan (ILP) as this will help their development.

 From there, ensure that you have regular reviews with your Apprentice and Assessor who can answer any questions you may have.

 What are the benefits to us as a company?